Recruiting

 How do I enroll in the training program?

-First, email us at brad10021970@yahoo.com we can add you to our training class list.
+First, call us at 325-356-6259 we can add you to our training class list.
 Most training meetings are held on Monday evenings, 6-8 pm, from early July through early November.
 In August, after you've attended a few summer meetings and had time to decide if officiating is right for you, you’ll be provided and asked to complete an application.
 Once you submit the application and complete the background check, you’ll be enrolled in the training class and gain access to Arbiter Sports, the software system used to schedule our sub-varsity and varsity game assignments.

 What type of training will I receive?